dcalixto/pixitar/README.md

 ![Pixitar Avatar Example](./src/avatars.png)

-Pixitar is an avatar generation library written in Crystal.
+Pixitar is an avatar generator library written in Crystal.
 It allows for the generation of random avatars, as well as custom male or female avatars.

 Inspired by [8biticon](https://github.com/matveyco/8biticon) _(author of the original image assets)_